uasoft-indonesia/badaso-documentation-gen-1/website/versioned_docs/version-1.0/getting-started/installation.md

 original_id: installation
 ---

-### Preparation
+## Preparation
-Before using Badaso, please register on [Badaso Dashboard](https://badaso-dashboard.uatech.co.id/) to get BADASO_LICENCE_KEY.
-This key must be included in the laravel project's .env.
+Before using Badaso, please register on [Badaso Dashboard](https://badaso-dashboard.uatech.co.id/) to get `BADASO_LICENCE_KEY`.
+This key must be included in the laravel project's `.env`.
 Here are the steps for registering and getting a license on Badaso Dashboard.

 1. Register, enter your data name, email and password

 ![register](assets/dashboard-register.png)

-2. Register, enter your data name, email and password
+2. After that, Badaso will send token to your email for your email verification.

 ![verify](assets/dashboard-verify.png)

 3. After successful verification, you will be directed to the dashboard page.

-4. Your license can be obtained in the License menu (License)
+4. Your license can be obtained in the License menu (License).

 ![licence](assets/dashboard-licence.png)

-5. Add license to your .env
+5. Add license to your project `.env`.

-`BADASO_LICENCE_KEY={your license from number 4}`
+`BADASO_LICENCE_KEY="YOUR_LICENCE_HERE"`

-### Installation step
+## Installation step

 After getting the license, you can proceed to Badaso installation.

 1. Badaso is easy to install.
 After creating your new Laravel application you can include the Badaso package with the following command.